Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Nicole Cosgrove

-Unfortunately, no, as craisins contain a lot of added sugar and should not be given to your cat.
-Dried cranberries in moderation can be given to your cat occasionally, though, as long as they are free from sugar or other added ingredients.
-That said, craisins and dried cranberries don’t offer much meaningful nutrition that your cat would other get from their normal diet, but they are not toxic and not overly harmful either.
+While craisins are not toxic and won’t cause any harm if your cat eats one or two, they are not only dried fruit, but also contain added sugar and sunflower oil.
+Dried cranberries can be given to your cat very occasionally, though, as long as they are free from sugar or other added ingredients.
+That said, craisins and dried cranberries don’t offer much meaningful nutrition that your cat would otherwise get from their normal diet, but they are not toxic or harmful, either.
 Below, we’ll dive a little deeper into feeding craisins to your cat.

 What are Craisins?